 Cost of Public Transport in Japan

-The cost of public transport in Japan is fairly reasonable, especially when compared to the cost of everything else in the country.
-The cost will vary depending on the type of transportation you use and how far you want to go.
+When compared to the cost of everything else in Japan, public transport is fairly reasonable.
+Amounts will vary depending on the type of transportation you use and how far you want to go.

 |Type of Transport||JPY||USD|